cookieoverflow/citrus_carnage/README.md

 Made in the [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game).
 All external assets used have been listed in the credits section below.

 To run the game with this source code you will need a DragonRuby license, clone this repo into the dragonruby folder and execute the `run` file.
-Alternatively, you can play the precompiled web, desktop versions from the [Linux Game Jam submission page](#TODO_ADD_ITCH_LINK)
+Alternatively, you can play the precompiled web, desktop versions from the [Itch.io page](https://github.com/cookieoverflow/citrus_carnage)

 ![Start screen](screenshot1.png)